Navigation

 Malicious attackers can try to bypass any access control (or even validation) that a programmer may have put in place.
 Reahl safeguards against such attacks – in most places without your having to worry about it.
 Even so, a careful programmer would like to know what happens under the covers to protect against breaches, and would want to be able to direct the underlying mechanisms.

-s and Inputs.
+One form of attack concerns Buttons and Inputs.
 The server may have

-served a page containing a Button
+served a page containing a Button or Input that is greyed out in order

-to prevent the user from invoking an Action
+to prevent the user from invoking an Action or from supplying input

-(respectively).
+via the Input (respectively).
 A user could edit the HTML that was

 served to make these elements active again, and in this way try to

-forcibly click on a Button
+forcibly click on a Button or supply input.

 This sort of attack is automatically stopped on the server side.
 Since